octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20Permission/course.md

 ## Your mission

 We are working on a non_fungible/multi-asset token.
 Our NFT "token" is almost ready but to allow a new rule.
-We need Bob to transfert a token taken from Vera account and send it to alice's account.
+We need Bob to transfer a token taken from Vera account and send it to alice's account.

 <!-- prettier-ignore -->1- First we have to set the right operator policy to authorize delegation when deploying the contract.
 We want you to prepare the initial state of storage.
 Write the _ligo compile-storage_ command for the *token* contract with following recommandations :